How to plan a church event without a hitch

 How early should I start planning a church event?

-How can I engage volunteers effectively?
+How can I engage and coordinate volunteers effectively?

 What should I do if something goes wrong on the event day?